California Driver Handbook - Parking

 Red–No stopping, standing, or parking.
 (Buses may stop at a red zone marked for buses.)

-Blue–Parking is permitted only for a disabled person or a driver of a disabled person who displays a placard or a special license plate for disabled persons or disabled veterans.
+Blue–Parking is permitted only for a disabled person or driver of a disabled person who displays a placard or special license plate for disabled persons or disabled veterans.
 Disabled people with a placard or special plates may park in special areas for unlimited periods of time, regardless of time restrictions.
-No one other than a disabled person or a driver of a disabled person may park there.
 A crosshatched (diagonal lines) area adjacent to a designated disabled parking space is a no parking area.
-Qualified persons may apply at any DMV office or visit the DMV website at www.dmv.ca.gov to obtain a form for a parking placard or special plates.
-An identification card will be issued to holders of disabled person or disabled veteran license plates.
+Visit the DMV website at www.dmv.ca.gov or call 1-800-777-0133 to obtain a form for a parking placard or special plates.
+Qualified persons may apply by mail or at a DMV field office.
+A document will be issued to holders of disabled person or disabled veteran license plates.

 Example of crosshatched (diagonal lines) area

-- Using a placard after it has been reported lost or stolen without reporting that the placard was found.
+• Using a placard/plate after it has been reported lost or stolen without reporting that the placard/plate was found.

-- Loaning your placard to friends or family members (disabled or not).
+• Loaning your placard/plate to friends or family members (disabled or not).

-- Using a placard when the person it was issued to is not in the vehicle with you (disabled child, family member, disabled employer, etc.).
+• Using a placard/plate when the person it was issued to is not in the vehicle with you (disabled child or family member, disabled employer, etc.).

 Sacramento, CA 94269-0001